goetas/twital-bundle/doc/tags/trans-attr.rst

 ``trans-attr``
 ==============

-``t:trans-attr`` attribute is an alias of ``trans`` symfony tag, but works only with HTML/XML attributes, and allows you to translate the content of one or more attribute.
+The ``t:trans-attr`` attribute is an alias of the ``trans`` Symfony tag, but it works only with HTML/XML attributes, and allows you to translate the content of one or more attributes.

-The main advantage of ``t:trans-attr`` is the preservation of original document structure, you do not need to change the `value` attribute with dirty code.
+The main advantage of ``t:trans-attr`` is the preservation of the original document structure: you do not need to change the `value` attribute with dirty code.

-Let's see how it works:
+Let's see how does it work:

 .. code-block:: xml+jinja

     <inpiut value="Apple" t:trans-attr="value"/>

-This option will allow to Symfony to extract and translate the "Apple" word.
+This option will allow Symfony to extract and translate the "Apple" word.

-Of course you can also use variables inside your text.
+Of course, you can also use variables inside your text.

 .. code-block:: xml+jinja